jAAckey1ove/Tianze-Yin/README.md

 ### Curriculars

-Tianze not only focus on school but many activites outside of school and help others.
+Tianze not only focus on school but many activites outside of school and willing to help others.

 ### Accomplishments